ampproject/amphtml/extensions/amp-list/amp-list.md

 By default, `<amp-list>` adds a `list` ARIA role to the list element and a `listitem` role to item elements rendered via the template.
 If the list element or any of its children are not "tabbable" (accessible by keyboard keys such as the `a` and `button` elements or any elements with a positive `tabindex`), a `tabindex` of `0` will be added by default to the list item.

 [tip type="note"]
 Note also that a good practice is to provide templates a single top-level element to prevent unintended side effects.
-Some possible consequences of providing multiple top-level elements: each top-level element could be treated as a distinct item in a list, or all same-level elements could be wrapped by an additional <div> layer, potentially breaking structure-based CSS rules.
 This means the following input:

 ```html
 <template type="amp-mustache">